TheMagehawk/CrescentWeb/content/english/_index.md

       label: "Get Started Now"
       link: "https://github.com/TheMagehawk/Crescent/releases/latest"

-  - title: "Top sinco Reasons why to choose Crescent over other Engines"
+  - title: "Top sinco Reasons why to choose Crescent"
     image: "/images/service-3.png"
     content: "With all the Engines on the market, why did we work on Crescent?
 Main Reason: I wanted to work on a larger project with high complexicity and high reward.
 Here are five reasons why it's such an amazing idea:"
     bulletpoints:
-      - "True"
+      - "It's cool"
-      - "True"
+      - ""
       - "True"
       - "True"
       - "True"